 - Apply theoretical knowledge and practical skills in a written dissertation

-- Have choice and flexibility to tailor the programme to match your interest and needs
+- Have choice and flexibility in tailoring the programme to match your interest and needs

 Entrepreneurship is at the heart of successful business, driving forward innovation and constantly pursuing new achievements and ambitions.
 In this role, you will be responsible for some of the most exciting, dynamic and inspiring developments across a range of industries.

 Reasons to study Birmingham’s postgraduate degrees at SIM